 With a global footprint and a beautiful campus in the heart of New York state, our Orange community embraces innovation and cultivates a sense of belonging for all.

 Find out more about:

-Founded in 1870, Syracuse University is a private, coeducational, research institution located in the heart of Central New York.
-Students can choose from more than 200 majors, 100 minors, and 200 advanced degree programs across Syracuse’s 13 academic units.
+Founded in 1870, Syracuse University is a private, coeducational research institution located in the heart of Central New York.
+Students can choose from more than 200 majors, 100 minors and 200 advanced degree programs across the University’s 13 academic units.

 Syracuse University is a private research university located in Syracuse, New York.
-The University was incorporated on March 24, 1870 and grew rapidly, establishing programs in architecture and fine arts that were among the nation’s earliest.
-By 1934, the University’s academic divisions had grown to comprise 13 schools and colleges which persist to the present day.
-In 2017 the University’s endowment fund was valued at approximately $1.2 billion.
+The University was incorporated on March 24, 1870, and grew rapidly, establishing programs in architecture and fine arts that were among the nation’s earliest.
+By 1934, the University’s academic divisions had grown to comprise 13 schools and colleges.
+At the end of fiscal year 2020, the University’s endowment fund was valued at approximately $1.35 billion.

 Where is Syracuse University located?

 Our main campus sits atop a hill overlooking the city of Syracuse, New York.
 Additional centers are located in New York City, Washington, D.C., and Los Angeles, and study abroad programs are available in 60 countries throughout the world, enabling students to gain a global perspective as they pursue their studies.

 How does Syracuse University support its commitment to veterans?